Can I pass a yeast infection

 apple cider vinegar.

-Your partner can also use the same remedies to cure and
+partner can also use the same remedies to cure and calm

-The male counterpart can rub garlic, tea tree oil and
+male counterpart can rub garlic, tea tree oil and apple

 irritations.

-Changes in your diet will help alleviate and prevent
+in your diet will help alleviate and prevent future

 white flour, tap water and processed